Agile Delivery

 meeting is strictly timeboxed to 5-15m

-- answers should be very short - each person should speak for no more than 2m (less as team gets larger)
+- Answers should be very short – each person should speak for no more than 2 minutes (less as the team gets larger).

 Only people “committed” to the project may speak (anyone “involved” with the project may listen)